Willamin/crossword/Readme.md

     - down quantity
     - quantity per length
     - indication of invalid word lengths (1 or 2)
-- toggle between painting mode and filling mode
-- fill in letters (no rebus)
 - fill in rebuses
 - encircle spaces
 - import/export to text